mindersec/minder/README.md

 You can find our roadmap [here](https://minder-docs.stacklok.dev/about/roadmap).

-Should you wish to contribute a feature or improvement, please use the following [issue template](https://github.com/stacklok/minder/issues/new?template=enhancement.yml)
+Should you wish to request or contribute a feature or improvement, please use the following [issue template](https://github.com/stacklok/minder/issues/new?template=enhancement.yml)

 # Development